github/codeql/docs/codeql/codeql-cli/using-the-codeql-cli/index.rst

   Test query help files by rendering them as markdown to ensure they are valid before uploading them to the CodeQL repository or using them in code scanning.

+- :doc:`Specifying command options in a CodeQL configuration file <specifying-command-options-in-a-codeql-configuration-file>`:
+  You can save default or frequently used options for your commands in a per-user configuration file.

 .. toctree::
    :titlesonly:
    :hidden: